-It is not inherent in all cultures that parents will play the most significant role in early caregiving.
-In some communities, working mothers have to use unregulated day-care centres and employ untrained people to care for their children.
+In some communities working mothers must use unregulated daycare centres and employ untrained people to care for their children.
+This can result in sub-standard caretaking (for example, workers eating the food prepared for the children as they themselves are malnourished) or children looking after children.
 Participants discussed the creation and/or promotion of workplace nurseries as a potential solution.

-(5) How can we refocus water, sanitation and hygiene (WASH) improvements in the SDG era?
+How can water, sanitation and hygiene (WASH) improvements be refocused to take account of child development?

-- Pitch WASH as part of an integrated approach WASH should be factored into integrated, microeconomic strategies for improving community health and nutrition. - Learn about the environment
+Pitch WASH as part of an integrated approach

+WASH should be factored into integrated, microeconomic strategies for improving community health and nutrition.

+· Learn about the environment